foursquare/pilgrim-unity-package/README.md

 }
 ```

-Custom user data can also be retreived from Pilgrim SDK using `PilgrimUnitySDK.GetUserInfo()` method.
+Custom user data can also be retreived from Pilgrim SDK using the `PilgrimUnitySDK.GetUserInfo()` method.

 ```
 using Foursquare;